-Interpersonal con text Content Delivery Non-verbal responses Language structures The learner may: respond in face-to-face social of contexts respond with a mixture of their and English participate in limited interactions small-group, and whole-class of the state of the small-group. first language say a few words in English give a formulaic but appropriate response use a gesture or facial expression to indicate that they do or don't understand remain silent or give an inappropriate response not respond at all or pause for a long time before responding have pronunciation that is strongly influenced by their first language respond with a relevant action, gesture, or facial expression respond with silence, which may indicate respect for the speaker, a lack of comprehension, or a lack of confidence say single words echo phrases that they hear respond in their first language respond with a mixture of their and English participate in limited interactions small-group, and whole-class of the small sm ons in pair, retell the main ideas or messages from their reading or listening and present one or two ideas use a gesture, facial expression, or phrase to indicate that they do or don't understand initiate communication (e.g., by making requests or comments or by offering information) pause and hesitate when speaking make some distinctions between minimal pairs in English (e.g., "pin" and "bin", "ship" and "sheep") have pronunciation that shows features of their first language follow an instruction or complete a task respond with silence, which may indicate respect for the speaker, a lack of comprehension, or a lack of confidence use mostly high-frequency words and leave out structural words use non-standard vocabulary and sentence structures use the subject-verb-object structure if they have had a chance to plan what they are going to say respond in an appropriate or reway for the audience and the promunicating participate in different interact situations, such as pairs, group class discussions use English confidently and aprange of situations. ive group ps, and whole- ask questions, give instructions, negotiate disagreements, buy something in a shop, arrange appointments, or explain a problem. use a larger vocabulary and give detailed responses speak fluently, with occasional pauses and hesitation pronounce most words in a way that is usually clear to the listener, although they may retain some features of their first language make distinctions between minimal pairs in English (e.g., "pin" and "bin", "ship" and "sheep"). begin to make use of non-verbal features of the English language. include structural vocabulary to produce fairly coherent and accurate standard English rely less on formulaic chunks and use more independently generated language structures.
+Interpersonal context Content Delivery Non-verbal responses Language structures The learner may: Foundation Stage respond in face-to-face social or curriculum contexts respond with a mixture of their first language and English participate in limited interactions in pair, small-group, and whole-class contexts say a few words in English give a formulaic but appropriate response use a gesture or facial expression to indicate that they do or don't understand remain silent or give an inappropriate response not respond at all or pause for a long time before responding have pronunciation that is strongly influenced by their first language respond with a relevant action, gesture, or facial expression respond with silence, which may indicate respect for the speaker, a lack of comprehension, or a lack of confidence say single words echo phrases that they hear respond in their first language Stage I respond with a mixture of their first language and English participate in limited interactions in pair, small-group, and whole-class contexts retell the main ideas or messages from their reading or listening and present one or two ideas use a gesture, facial expression, or phrase to indicate that they do or don't understand initiate communication (e.g., by making requests or comments or by offering information) pause and hesitate when speaking make some distinctions between minimal pairs in English (e.g., "pin" and "bin", "ship" and "sheep") have pronunciation that shows features of their first language follow an instruction or complete a task respond with silence, which may indicate respect for the speaker, a lack of comprehension, or a lack of confidence use mostly high-frequency words and leave out structural words use non-standard vocabulary and sentence structures use the subject-verb-object structure if the have had a chance to plan what they are going to say orage c respond in an appropriate or relevant way for the audience and the purpose for communicating participate in different interactive group situations, such as pairs, groups, and whole-class discussions use English confidently and appropriately in a range of situations ask questions, give instructions, negotiate disagreements, buy something in a shop, arrange appointments, or explain a problem use a larger vocabulary and give detailed responses speak fluently, with occasional pauses and hesitation pronounce most words in a way that is usually clear to the listener, although they may retain some features of their first language make distinctions between minimal pairs in English (e.g., "pin" and "bin", "ship" and "sheep") - begin to make use of non-verbal features of the English language include structural vocabulary to produce far coherent and accurate standard English rely less on formulaic chunks and use more independently generated language structure Stage 3 respond in a way that is appropriate or relevant for the audience and the purpose for communicating choose appropriate vocabulary (e.g., making distinctions between technical, formal, and informal vocabulary) speak in a variety of contexts. take turns, initiate conversations, and talk for a long time, both when they have had time to plan what they will say and when they speak spontaneously use language devices (e.g., puns and irony) appropriately for effect. pronounce words so that the listener can usually understand them easily (although depending on the speaker's age and other factors, their pronunciation may retain some features of their first language). consciously choose non-verbal features of the English language to use in their own communication. use increasingly varied and complex langual structures in standard English, with few inaccuracies use features of natural spoken language (e. saying "coming" instead of "I am coming").